 - A product may be arranged, with only assertive configurations which are being validated or

-- The customers may carry special price according to their budget or
+- The customers may carry special prices according to their budget or

 - The customer might be qualified for the pricing based on volumes.

-There has to be an automatic price adjustment system, which is based on market demands.
-It is the main point that you have not considered before for your business to resolve this complexity.
+There has to be an automatic price adjustment system based on market demands.
+It is the main point you have not considered before for your business to resolve this complexity.

-The incentives such as, if there is one customer or a distributor, ordering at a particular time get variation in price.
-It may convince the customer to place an order at the low volume times of a day.
+The incentives include, if there is one customer or a distributor, ordering at a particular time, and getting price variation.
+It may convince the customer to place an order at the low volume times of the day.
 It directly helps them to manage their work smoothly.

 5. The difference in business and consumer needs